 It is pretty obvious that snow presents potential dangers.
 But, fresh snow can offer a beautiful escape from the monotony that life often presents.
 With its beauty, you can get lost in your run, taking in the landscape around you.
 [Just be careful to trace your footsteps back to where you started] Snow also forces us to slow down, helping our muscles to recover from any injuries that we may have developed.
 Often times, our bodies may be experiencing trouble before we even know it.

 The binders used in these mixtures are what set them apart.
 Asphalt uses natural deposits or crude oil, while concrete uses a cement binder.
 Many surfaces today use a mix of the two, or “asphalt concrete.”
 Don’t get all caught up in the lingo though, both surfaces are similar as far as impact on the legs and feet go.
 For the purposes of this article, we will refer to both as “pavement.”

 Pavement is primarily made up of crushed rocks which are bonded together.
 This provides a hard, structurally sound, surface for runners.
 Because of constant construction, and the necessity of roadways, runners can typically depend on pavement as their go-to source for a route.

 If your city has a greenway or long even sidewalks, you can use them to avoid the traffic of motorists.
-When runners start reaching half-marathon

-distances, they tend to start using roads more often.
+When runners start reaching half-marathon or marathon distances, they tend to start using roads more often.
 When training for a marathon, you should be reaching 20+ miles on your longest runs, thus making roads and streets the ultimate training courses.
 Besides, your race will most likely be taking place on a roadway.

-Worth noting, is that most running injuries are repetitive strain injuries.
+Worth noting, is that most running injuries are repetitive strain injuries when running on pavement or dirt.
 Running on the same surface, whether it’s sand or stone, will cause you to continually work the same muscles and stress the same joints.
 The most common running ailments from repeatedly running on concrete and asphalt are shin splints; medial tibial stress syndrome, compartment syndrome, and stress fractures.
 As Paul mentions, our anatomy is designed for shock absorption, but we have our limits.
 Highly repetitive pounding on a hard surface can simply crack the tibia (stress fracture).

 Another factor in the running-injury equation is elevation.
 Our legs use different muscles for going uphill than they do going downhill.
 If you live near the East Coast, you may be running on flat surfaces all year long.
 This is another example of repetitive running motion]

 At this point, you may be wondering, “What are the alternatives?
 Should I give up pavement all together?”
 Some runners would suggest that you get off of the pavement for good.
 I recommend that runners try and vary their playing fields.
 Often times, after many injuries, runners will make the decision to do all off-road running.
 This is fine, if your off-road course has fluctuating surfaces, including gravel, dirt, sand, and clay.

 What is your favorite running surface?
 Do you prefer dirt, sand, gravel, concrete?
 Have you had any injuries from running on pavement?
 Comment below and let me know.
 I look forward to hearing from your experiences.